Custom camera implementation in Unity —— External frame data source

 Availability

-Used to determine whether the frame source is available.
+Used to determine if the frame source is usable.

-If a frame source is not available on the current running device or environment, this value should be false.
+If a frame source is unavailable on the current running device or environment, this value should be false.

-If this value equals Optional<bool>.Empty, the FrameSource.CheckAvailability() coroutine will be called, and FrameSource.IsAvailable should be updated before the coroutine ends.
+If this value equals Optional<bool>.Empty, the FrameSource.CheckAvailability() coroutine will be called.
+FrameSource.IsAvailable should be updated before the coroutine ends.

-The availability interface will be used during session assembly, and unavailable components will not be selected, and their methods will not be called during session runtime. - FrameSource.CheckAvailability() (optional):
+The availability interface is used during session assembly.
+Unavailable components will not be selected, and their methods will not be called during session runtime. - FrameSource.CheckAvailability() (Optional):

-Coroutine to check if the frame source is available
+Coroutine to check the availability of the frame source

 Called when FrameSource.IsAvailable equals Optional<bool>.Empty.
 The session assembly process will be blocked until this coroutine ends.